ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 Predefined dimensions and dimension roles
 -------------------------------------------

-By default, a list of predefined dimensions are generated.
-Their order is fixed:
+By default, the following predefined dimensions are generated, in the following order:

 - ensemble forecast member dimension
 - temporal dimensions (controlled by ``time_dim_mode``)
 - vertical dimensions (controlled by ``level_dim_mode``)

-The predefined dimensions are based on the ``dim_roles``, which is a mapping between the "roles" and the metadata keys associated with the roles.
+The predefined dimensions are based on the ``dim_roles``, which is a mapping between the "roles" and the metadata keys.
 The possible roles are as follows:

 .. list-table:: Default dimension roles